 - 1-1/2lbs strawberries, trimmed and sliced

-- Place the bowl of an electric mixer, or a large glass bowl if using a hand mixer, in the freezer to chill for at least 10 minutes.
-Fit electric mixer with the whipping attachment then add heavy whipping cream and vanilla to the chilled bowl.
-Whip on low speed while gradually adding powdered sugar then gradually increase speed as whipped cream thickens.
-Whip until cream can hold it's shape but is not lumpy.
+- For the whipped cream: Place the bowl and whisk attachment of an electric mixer, or a large glass bowl and the beaters if using a hand mixer, in the freezer to chill for at least 10 minutes.
+Add heavy whipping cream and vanilla to the chilled bowl then whip on low speed while gradually adding powdered sugar.
+Gradually increase the speed as the whipped cream thickens then whip until the cream can hold its shape but is not lumpy.

 - Spread a thin layer of whipped cream into the bottom of an 8x8" baking dish.
-Layer in 9 of the cookies, spread on another layer of whipped cream, and then top with 1/3 of the strawberries.
+Layer in 9 the cookies, spread on another layer of whipped cream, then top with 1/3 of the strawberries.
 Repeat layers - cookies, whipped cream, and strawberries - two more times to create three layers total (you might have a little extra whipped cream at the end.)
 Cover dish with saran wrap then refrigerate overnight.
-When ready to serve, slice then serve immediately.
+When ready to serve, slice then serve.

-- I used Enjoy Life Sugar Crisp Crunchy Cookies for the cookie layer.
+- I like Enjoy Life Sugar Crisp Crunchy Cookies for the cookie layer.

 - Since the homemade whipped cream has no stabilizers, I recommend keeping the icebox cake in the refrigerator when not serving.